Emma Myers: 2010–2021: Initial roles

-Myers had minor acting roles in 2010, in the drama film Letters to God, the A&E drama series The Glades, and the short film Crooked.
-She started acting professionally at the age of 16.
-In 2020, Myers had a guest role in the ABC romantic drama series The Baker and the Beauty.
-This was followed by appearances in the series Dead of Night and the television film A Taste of Christmas, all in the same year.
-In 2021, she had a supporting role in the television film Girl in the Basement, which was inspired by real crime cases.
+In 2010, Myers had minor roles in the drama film Letters to God, the A&E television series The Glades, and the short film Crooked.
+Following her acting hiatus from ages 12 to 16, she had more roles in the ABC television series The Baker and the Beauty, the Snap Originals series Dead of Night, the short film Deathless, and the Lifetime television film A Taste of Christmas, all in 2020.
+In 2021, she appeared in the Lifetime television film Girl in the Basement, which was inspired by the Fritzl kidnapping case.